Did you know that the word ‘Mississippi’ simply means ‘Big River’ in the Ojibwe language?

 The shores of the Mississippi River run along the state’s western border and are steeped in history and culture.
 This iconic waterway has dramatically shaped the landscape and written the stories of the towns that line its banks.

-Further south along the Mississippi River lies Natchez, a city synonymous with southern elegance and historic grandeur.
-Known for its preserved mansions, Natchez offers visitors the opportunity to step back in time.
-Two of the architectural gems include Longwood, an unfinished octagonal building, and Stanton Hall, a grand palatial Greek Revival-style mansion.
-By joining a guided tour of these, and other mansions, you can learn a great deal about the lives of the original inhabitants, how they gained their wealth, and how these homes were designed and built.
-To get an overview of the town and the river head up to Natchez Bluff Park, where the views are spectacular, particularly at sunset.
+70 miles south along the Mississippi River lies Natchez, a city known for its historic houses, including Longwood, a unique, but never quite finished octagonal property, and Stanton Hall, a palatial Greek Revival-style mansion.
+Guided tours are available, on which you can learn a about the lives of the original inhabitants, how they gained their wealth, and how the homes were designed and built.
+In the evening, head up to Bluff Park to watch the sunset over the mighty Mississippi.

 The Natchez Trace Parkway begins just outside of the town.
 This 444-mile historic route stretches from Natchez all the way to Nashville, Tennessee.
 Originally a Native American trail, it later became a vital path for early settlers, and then traders and soldiers.
 Today the parkway is a scenic driving route that provides plenty of opportunities for wildlife spotting and other outdoor activities.
 You can also explore some of the well-marked ancient burial sites and trading posts that are dotted along the route.

-Similar architecture to Natchez can also be found in Port Gibson.
+On the parkway is the town of Port Gibson, in which similar architecture to that in Natchez can be found.
 Many of its buildings survived the Civil War, including some historic churches, not found elsewhere in America.
-The Windsor Ruins are also a haunting reminder of a once-grand plantation home.
+The Windsor Ruins are a haunting reminder of a once-grand plantation home.

-Probably because the Mississippi River actually reaches the sea in Louisiana, people often forget that Mississippi actually has a coastline.
-However, the Mississippi Gulf Coast is a delightful blend of beachfront towns and natural offshore islands.
+With the Mississippi River reaching the sea in Louisiana, people often forget that Mississippi has a coastline.
+However, the Mississippi Gulf Coast has some wonderful beaches, seaside towns and natural offshore islands.

-The largest city on Mississippi’s Gulf Coast is Gulfport, a hub of activity with a downtown area hosting shops, restaurants and local micro-breweries.
-Its proximity to the beach means that during the holidays in particular, the streets are a hive of activity throughout the day.
-Gulfport’s large aquarium is great activity for families and displays different habitats from freshwater rivers (like the Mississippi) to coral reefs.
+The largest city on the Mississippi Coast is Gulfport, with a downtown area hosting a great choice of shops, restaurants and local micro-breweries.
+Its proximity to the beach means that during the holidays in particular, the streets are a hive of activity.
+The Mississippi Aquarium, located across from Jones Park, is popular with families.
+It features 12 different fresh and salt water habitats, home to species that can be found in the Mississippi River, as well those from far-away coral reefs.
 The aquarium has an active research and conservation arm that visitors can participate in.

 The Gulf Islands National Seashore is a pristine stretch of protected coastline that extends into Mississippi’s coastal waters.
-The barrier islands, such as Ship Island, Cat Island and Horn Island, offer secluded beaches, nature trails, and historic landmarks like Fort Massachusetts.
-The clear waters are ideal for snorkelling, kayaking, and spotting dolphins, making this a paradise for outdoor enthusiasts.
+The barrier islands, such as Ship Island, Cat Island and Horn Island, offer secluded beaches, nature trails, and historic landmarks, including Fort Massachusetts, built following the War of 1812 between the United Kingdom and United States.
+The clear waters are ideal for snorkelling, kayaking, and spotting dolphins.
 The islands are only accessible by boat, with private charters and a ferry to Ship Island, departing from Gulfport.

 Richard has more than 25 years of experience working within the travel industry.
 He has travelled widely in the USA, Australia and Africa and enjoys exploring National Parks and other wilderness areas.